< Back

 Miracle of St Peter Martyr.
 Wood, 53 x 33.

 The story is told in Tommaso Agni da Lentini's Acta Sanctorum.
 When a youth confessed that he had kicked his mother, the Dominican saint told him that it would be better to cut off one's own leg than do such a thing.
 The youth took the criticism literally and chopped off his leg.
 His distraught parents called the saint to their home (which Vivarini has represented as a carpenter's shop), and the saint restored the leg by applying holy oil to the wound.
 One of a series of at least eight small panels showing scenes from the life of the saint.
-There are two others in Berlin, another in Chicago and four more in private collections.
+There are two others in Berlin and another in Chicago.
+One was acquired by the Accademia, Venice, in 2021, and three remain in private collections.
 Acquired by Samuel H. Kress in 1937 from Contini Bonacossi and donated to the Metropolitan Museum the same year.

 Osimo.
 Museo Civico.